-It is the risk of change in the price of the security which may result in an unexpected gain or loss when the security is sold.
+It is the risk of change in the price of the security, which may result in an unexpected gain or loss when the security is sold.

 #2 – Reinvestment Risk

-It refers to the risk of change in the interest rate which may lead to non-availability of the opportunity to reinvestReinvestReinvestment is the process of investing the returns received from investment in dividends, interests, or cash rewards to purchase additional shares and reinvesting the gains.
+It refers to the risk of change in the interest rate, which may lead to the non-availability of the opportunity to reinvestReinvestReinvestment is the process of investing the returns received from investment in dividends, interests, or cash rewards to purchase additional shares and reinvesting the gains.
 Investors do not opt for cash benefits as they are reinvesting their profits in their portfolio. in the current investment rate.
 It is further divided into two parts –

-- #1 – Duration Risk – It refers to the risk arising from the probability of unwilling pre-payment or extension of the investment beyond the pre-determined time period.
+- #1 – Duration Risk – It refers to the risk arising from the probability of unwilling pre-payment or extension of the investment beyond the predetermined time period.

 - #2 – Basis Risk – It refers to the risk of not experiencing the exact opposite behavior to interest rate changes in the securities with inverse features.

-Duration of the security directly relates to the extent to which a change in interest rate will impact the price.
+The duration of the security directly relates to the extent to which a change in interest rate will impact the price.
 It is different from maturity.
 It calculates the expected change in the price as a result of a 1% change in interest rates.
 It approximates the price elasticity of demand.
 It is calculated by adding the product of the time period of cash flow and the respective weights, which are calculated on the basis of the present value of cash flows.

 A five-year bond with a face value of $100 is issued with a coupon rate of 6%.
-It has semi-annually compounded market yield of 8%.
+It has a semi-annually compounded market yield of 8%.
 Calculate duration.

-Hence, the duration of this bond is 3.599 years whereas maturity is 4 years.
+Hence, the duration of this bond is 3.599 years, whereas maturity is 4 years.
 The price of the bond is the sum total of the present value of all the cash flows, which is $93.27.